matthiasr/monitoring-workshop/README.md

 The output should look like

-    CONTAINER ID        IMAGE                     COMMAND                  CREATED             STATUS              PORTS                     NAMES dc167f6ee1b6        monitoringworkshop_app    "go-wrapper run"         7 seconds ago       Up 6 seconds        0.0.0.0:8080->8080/tcp   monitoringworkshop_app_1
+    CONTAINER ID        IMAGE                     COMMAND                  CREATED             STATUS              PORTS                     NAMES dc167f6ee1b6        monitoringworkshop_app    "go-wrapper run"         7 seconds ago       Up 6 seconds        0.0.0.0:32895->8080/tcp   monitoringworkshop_app_1

-From this you can see that the application is exposed at port 8080 of the machine running Docker.
+From this you can see that the application is exposed at port 32895 of the machine running Docker.
+This port will be different for ever new app container.
 The IP depends on the variant of Docker you are running.
 For Docker Toolbox, run `docker-machine ip` and note the IP; in everything that follows substitute this IP for "localhost".
 For Docker For Mac or on native Linux, the IP is 127.0.0.1.
-Open <http://localhost:8080> in your browser.
+Open <http://${ip}:${port}> in your browser.
 Follow the link to the metric page to see the metrics the application is currently exposing.

 ### Push vs. Pull